-SECOND UNIVERSITY EXAMINATION FOR EVENING BCL (HONS) DEGREE attempt year but who (i) fails the examination in a repeat year as a result of failing module(s) already passed in a previous year or (ii) fails to improve their grade at the second attempt, the original programme level judgement and associated marks will be awarded by the Examination Board.
+SECOND UNIVERSITY EXAMINATION FOR EVENING BCL (HONS) DEGREE In the case of a candidate choosing option 2 who had already passed in their first attempt year but who (i) fails the examination in a repeat year as a result of failing module(s) already passed in a previous year or (ii) fails to improve their grade at the second attempt, the original programme level judgement and associated marks will be awarded by the Examination Board.
 Ranking: Candidates shall not be ranked in respect of the marks achieved in the Second University Examination for the Evening BCL (Hons) Degree.
 Three Year Rule: Candidates must pass/progress within three academic years of the date of first registration for Second Year, otherwise they cannot continue in the programme.

-DIPLOMA IN LAW DIPLOMA IN LAW Upon successful completion of the First and Second University Examinations for the Evening BCL (Hons) Degree, a candidate shall be awarded the Diploma in Law.
-Honours Standard for the Diploma in Law (Overall Award): Honours in the Diploma in Law are awarded on the basis of marks achieved on First and Second University Examinations for the Evening BCL (Hons) Degra Students are eligible for the award of honours on the basis of the marks achieve over Summer and Autumn (Supplemental) Examination Boards, including in the first repeat year.
-Note: For rules governing the award of honours at the Autum Supplemental Examination and/or in a Repeat Year, please see under 'Supplemental Examinations' and/or 'Repeat Year Examinations' below.
-Except for the requirementate that they be passed, the Legal Research and Writing module (LW1156) and the Legal Skills and Analysis module (LW2262) are not taken into account for the purpose of determining eligibility for Honours.
-The Grade of Honours to be awarded she be determined as follows: an aggregate of not less that An aggregate of not less than 840/1200 marks or an aggregate of not less than 792/1200 together with not less than 70% in modules to the value of at least 35 credits.
+DIPLOMA IN LAW · · the First and Second University Examinations for e, a candidate shall be awarded the Diploma in Law.
+Honours Standard for the Diploma in Law (Overall Award):Honours in the Diploma in Law are awarded on the basis and Second University Examinations for the Evening ations for the Evening BCL (Hons) Degree.
+Students nours on the basis of the marks achieved over Summer camination Boards, including in the first repeat year. e award of honours at the Autumn Supplemental Year, please see under 'Supplemental Examinations' ons' below.
+Except for the requirement that they be Writing module (LW1156) and the Legal Skills and not taken into account for the purposes of determining First Class Honours: An aggregate of not less than 840/1200 marks or an aggregate of not less than 792/1200 together with not less than 70% in modules to the value of at least 35 credits.
 Second Class Honours Grade I: An aggregate of not less than 720/1200 marks or an aggregate of not less than 684/1200 together with not less than 60% in modules to the value of at least 35 credits.
 Second Class Honours Grade II: An aggregate of not less than 600/1200 marks or an aggregate of not less than 576/1200 together with not less than 50% in modules to the value of at least 35 credits.

-DIPLOMA IN LAW Third Class Honours: An aggregate of not less than 540/1200 marks.
+DIPLOMA IN LAW Third Class Honours:An aggregate of not less than 540/1200 marks.
 Ranking in the Diploma in Law: A candidate shall be ranked, firstly, on the basis of his/her overall award (of a particular class of Honours or Pass) and, secondly, within a particular class of Honours or Pass, on the basis of his/her total aggregate mark, excluding the Legal Research and Writing (LW1156) and the Legal Skills and Analysis (LW2262) modules.